Optimizing quantum error correction protocols with erasure qubits: Architecture-independent results

 In Fig.~\ref{fig:thresholdsurfaces}(a)-(c), we plot the correctable region in the $(e, p, q)$ phase space for the different EC schedules.
 The threshold surfaces bound the correctable regions where logical error rates are exponentially suppressed with increasing system size.

 Fig.~\ref{fig:thresholdsurfaces}(d)-(f) shows cross sections of the threshold surfaces in the $(e, p)$ plane for various measurement error rates $q$, with the different curves representing different EC schedules.
 As we increase the frequency of ECs, the $e$ threshold increases because we have more information about erasures, while the $p$ threshold decreases because there are more sources of noise.
+However, because ECs themselves cause noise, the 4 EC schedule becomes less effective, even for high erasure rates, when the false detection rate $q$ is high.
 We also plot the threshold curve (dashed line) for a scenario where the ECs with reset do not induce extra noise.
-This optimistic situation arises if ECs are instantaneous or performed at the same time as entangling gates.
-The dashed-dotted line is an upper bound for standard QEC schemes that do not perform ECs.
+This optimistic situation arises if ECs are instantaneous or performed at the same time as entangling gates, assuming that noise is proportional to operation times.
+The dotted line is an upper bound for standard QEC schemes that do not perform ECs.
 Here, we assume that leaked qubits are periodically reset but that the reset operations do not introduce noise in the system.
-The data indicates that the correctable region for erasure protocols almost entirely contains that of any standard scheme, and there is a significant regime of high erasure that is only correctable with erasure schemes.
+The data indicates that the correctable region for erasure protocols almost entirely contains that of any standard scheme with free resets, and there is a significant regime of high erasure that is only correctable with erasure schemes.

 It is important to note that defining EC as a separate circuit component results in different numerical values of the Pauli and erasure thresholds compared to earlier studies~\cite{kubica2023heralding}.
 In those studies, the erasure rate is specified per CNOT gate without accounting for additional erasure mechanisms.
 Here, since each qubit can be erased independently and may be erased during both entangling gates and ECs, there is a roughly $4\times$ difference between the reported values caused solely by different definitions.
 For a more definition-independent analysis, we compare erasure and non-erasure qubits in Sec.~\ref{subsec:nonerasurecomparison}.